aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to DOT" h2="Render XPS to DOT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to DOT?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft for printing and viewing documents.
+It is a fixed-layout document format that preserves document formatting and enables file sharing.
+On the other hand, DOT is a file format used by Microsoft Word to store documents.
+It is a text-based file format that stores documents in plain text format.
+Converting XPS to DOT is beneficial for users who want to edit their documents in Microsoft Word.

+<h2>How Aspose.Total Helps for XPS to DOT Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to DOT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to convert XPS to DOT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert XPS file format to DOC.
+This API provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing PDF documents.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOT.
+This API provides a wide range of features to manipulate Word documents, such as creating, editing, converting, and printing Word documents.
+Aspose.Total for C++ also provides other APIs to manipulate other file formats, such as Excel, PowerPoint, and Outlook.
+With Aspose.Total for C++, you can easily convert XPS to DOT in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}